DIRECT SERVICES AND REFERRALS

 IMPORTANT D4 MEETINGS

-They will each begin at 7:00 PM on the second Monday of the month.
+Each meeting begins at 6:30 PM on the second Monday of the month.

-First meeting of 2025 is Virtual and scheduled for January 21 @ 5pm
+Virtual Meeting and scheduled for March 18 @ 5pm

 Ninth (9th) Precinct – Community Relations Council